 A great way to show them that you take a careful approach to your spending is to show them that you are thinking about a bigger purchase.
 Shop around with them, ask them to help you to compare the different deals that are out there.

-It’s the difference between blowing their cash on the latest collectable like Shopkins and having the money for an XBox game or even a console.
+It’s the difference between blowing their cash on the latest collectable and having the money for an Xbox game or even a console.

 Saving can sometimes get a bad rap, especially when compared to spending.
 It is a good idea to teach your child that it is cool to be a saver.
 Especially when saving gives you a reward such as the ability to buy something nice for yourself.

 Teach your kids that it’s often the little things that are bought on a daily basis can add up to a significant item of expenditure over a year.
 Curbing your occasional spending can really help you to budget for bigger ticket items.